Sanjana-V-01/shiv_account_team_74/README.md

 ## Getting Started

 Follow these instructions to set up and run the project on your local machine.
+The application uses Firebase for its backend, including Firestore for the database, Firebase Authentication for user management, and Cloud Functions for server-side logic like cascading deletes and stock updates.

 ### Prerequisites

 *   [Node.js](https://nodejs.org/) (v16 or later)
 *   [npm](https://www.npmjs.com/) (Node Package Manager)
 *   [Git](https://git-scm.com/)
+*   **Firebase Project**: A Firebase project configured with Firestore in Native Mode, Firebase Authentication, and Cloud Functions enabled.
+(See Firebase Setup below)
+*   **Firebase CLI**: [Firebase CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli) installed globally (`npm install -g firebase-tools`)

 ### Installation & Setup